 Assuming an adjustment of an MT initiative’s natural market baseline (NMB) is necessitated by new information, will such adjustments be applied retrospectively to past savings estimates or prospectively to future estimates?

 How will MT initiative derived energy savings and costs be dealt with across 4-year EE planning cycle periods?

+How will MT savings be incorporated into utility goals (gas and electric) and utility performance incentives (electric)?

+For what duration will continued market savings be credited to the utility after active utility engagement has ended or been reduced significantly?

 Background: